Kwisss/GoogleWordcloud/README.md

 # ⚠ 🕱 🕱 WORK IN PROGRESS 🕱 🕱 ⚠

+## This extension is working, But stil in the "alpha stage"

 | Feature | From | Status | Function |
 | --- | --- | --- | --- |
 | Google Wordcloud Locally | - | ✅ | Get it working |